andyet/face.camp/README.md

 1. Start the functions server with `npm run functions:start`
 1. The app will proxy all the API requests to the locally running functions server
 1. Find your development server URL from the output of `npm start` (it should be [http://localhost:8080])
-1. Go to your Slack app's "OAuth & Permissions" settings and add your development server as a redirect url
+1. Go to your Slack app's "OAuth & Permissions" settings and add your development server as a redirect url.
+Note that this url will only affect instances of the server running with the `DEV_CLIENT_ID` and `DEV_CLIENT_SECRET`.
+Any changes to production OAuth redirect URLs need to be reviewed by Slack.

 ### So you want to test on your mobile device